AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ### If you want to do some testing…

-If you want to try different techniques and strategies to figure out what works best for your analysis, you might want to use the `SQL Report Builder`.
+If you want to try different techniques and strategies to figure out what works best for your analysis, you might want to use the [!DNL SQL Report Builder].
 Building out columns in the Data Warehouse Manager takes time and columns that you create using the DWM depend on update cycles.

 At best, you must wait through one update cycle before you can use your column.
 If you realize you made a mistake in building the column, you have to wait through *two* cycles: one to initially populate the column, and another cycle for the revisions to propagate.

 ### If you only use a new column once…

 As mentioned in the section above, creating a column in the Data Warehouse Manager takes time.
-If you only plan on using a column you create in one report, Adobe suggests using the `SQL Report Builder`.
+If you only plan on using a column you create in one report, Adobe suggests using the [!DNL SQL Report Builder].
 This eliminates the need to wait for an update cycle to complete, getting you back to work more quickly.

 ### If you are working with data that has a one-to-many relationship…

-Sometimes, the structure of your data might make the `SQL Report Builder` a more efficient and logical choice to build your analysis.
+Sometimes, the structure of your data might make the [!DNL SQL Report Builder] a more efficient and logical choice to build your analysis.
 Creating columns for one-to-one relationships is straightforward in the Data Warehouse Manager, but things can get a little confusing when you're dealing with one-to-many relationships.

 Say that a single product is considered a part of multiple product categories, and you would like to view the revenue associated with each category of each product.
 Trying to create this relationship using the DWM can be tedious and difficult, but writing a SQL query may be a bit more straightforward: